Bengal1/MIPS-32-bits-Micro-Processor/README.md

 Simple MIPS 32-bits Micro-Processor

 ## MIPS Processor
-MIPS (Microprocessor without Interlocked Pipelined Stages)[1] is a family of reduced instruction set computer (RISC) instruction set architectures (ISA)[2]: A-1 [3]: 19  developed by MIPS Computer Systems, now MIPS Technologies.
+MIPS (Microprocessor without Interlocked Pipelined Stages) is a family of reduced instruction set computer (RISC) instruction set architectures (ISA) developed by MIPS Computer Systems, now MIPS Technologies.

 ## Simple MIPS Instruction Set Architecture (ISA)
 Instruction Set Architecture (ISA) is the set of instructions that a computer processor can understand and execute.
 These instructions define the operations that the processor can perform, such as arithmetic, logical operations, data movement, etc.